Gary Gilmour: Test debut

+1974-1975

-He was made twelfth man for the first two tests.
-He took six wickets against Otago saw him back in the eleven for the third test.
+In 1974 on the New Zealand tour, Gilmour was made twelfth man for the first two tests.
+A six wicket haul against the provincial Otago, saw him back in the eleven for the third test.
 He took 7 wickets in a Test at Auckland, which included 5 for 64 in the first innings to set up a series-tying victory.

-He also won man of the match award for the first ODI, taking 2–19 off 7 overs.
-He took 1–36 in the second ODI.
-Gilmour had taken 20 first class wickets on the tour at an average of just 15.
+He also won the man of the match award for the first ODI, taking 2–19 off 7 overs.
+Gilmour took 20 first class wickets on the tour at an average of just 15.

-In 1974-75 competition for fast bowling places in the Australian team was intense at this time, especially once Dennis Lillee returned from injury and Jeff Thomson struck form.
-Gilmour wasn't selected for the 1974–75 Ashes series, with the selectors preferring Max Walker as the third pace bowler.
+The 1974–75 competition for fast bowling places in the Australian team was intense and Gilmour wasn't selected for the 1974–75 Ashes series.
+However, he had a good domestic summer against interstate teams.
+These efforts – 31 Shield wickets at 30 – and his all round ability earned him selection on the 1975 tour of England.

-Highlights of the summer included an innings of 59 for NSW against the touring English, seven wickets against Victoria, 5–19 in a spell against Queensland, four wickets against WA and six against South Australia.

-These efforts – 31 Shield wickets at 30 – earned him selection on the 1975 tour of England, in part because his all-round ability made him ideal for the World Cup one-day matches.

 1975 World Cup

-The Australians, inexperienced at one-day cricket, adopted a casual yet aggressive approach, often employing a full slips cordon for their opening bowlers.
-Gilmour was twelfth man in the early stages of the tournament, but selected for the semi-final against England at Headingley.
-On a day tailor-made for his style of bowling, he finished with 12 overs, 6 for 14, thus bowling out the opposition for 93.
-This was the first time that a bowler had taken 6 wickets in an ODI, and remained the best ODI bowling performance until Winston Davis claimed 7–51 in the 1983 competition.
+Gilmour was twelfth man in the early stages of the tournament but was selected for the semi-final against England at Headingley.
+On a day almost tailor-made for his style of bowling, he finished 12 overs with 6 for 14 and Australia bowled out the opposition for 93.
+It was the first time that a bowler had taken 6 wickets in an ODI, and remained the best ODI bowling performance until Winston Davis claimed 7–51 in the 1983 competition.

-With the Australians almost defeated at 39 for 6 in reply, Gilmour thrashed 28 not out off 28 balls to push his team into the final.
 Although Australia lost the final to West Indies, Gilmour bagged 5–48 and scored 14 off 11 balls.

 1975 Ashes

-Gilmour pressed for selection in the test side with some strong performances in tour games.
-This included 6 wickets against Kent, and 40 and 46 against Glamorgan.
-However he was made 12th man for the first two tests, despite scoring 102 in 75 minutes against Sussex.
-The selectors preferred Max Walker as third paceman.

-Gilmour was called on only at Headingley, partly because of his World Cup effort there.
-He replaced Alan Turner.
-He bagged 6 for 85 in the first innings, three more in the second innings, in a game that was famously called off because protestors vandalised the pitch.
-Gilmour was dropped for the last Test.
+Gilmour made a brief appearance at the 197 Ashes.
+He was called on at Headingley, replacing Alan Turner.
+He bagged 6 for 85 in the first innings in a game that was famously called off because protestors vandalised the pitch.